lanaramadan/old-portfolio/readme.txt

 (c) Advanced features
 - Creating a more complex page layout, such as including a sidebar or navigation bar

-[~] Creating a table with multiple columns and rows which can be read via a screen reader [] Embedded HTML5 media, like video or audio, with fallbacks [] Leveraging nested selectors to specify format
+- Leveraging nested selectors to specify format

 [~] A contact form which leverages HTML forms